icemanblues/ubuntu-setup/home/apps.list.md

 both are pattern based file searchers code search tools

+### imagemagick

+used by pdf-tools and many other ubuntu apps

 ### AirVPN

 VPN and openvpn so that one may browse the internet anonymously.